-When Offered: Spring

 An in-depth study of the practical application of flight training skills, including the principles of learning and communication, instructional methods, techniques, and media.
 Students will prepare a training syllabus and conduct ground lessons.
 Prepares students for the FAA Flight/Ground Instructor knowledge test.

-Grade Type: Letter Grade
+Grade Type: Letter Grade Fee: Additional exam fee

-Fee: Additional lab fees

-Prerequisite(s): FLT 311
+Prerequisite(s): FLT 311 and permission of Department Chair